openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `name`
   - Type: Optional *(string)*
   - Description: Name to be used to identify the grid.

+- `RFphase`
+  - Type Optional *(real)*
+  - Description: Phase offset for oscillating fields.
+See the note above.
+Default is zero.

 `External Fields Group` Records
 -------------------------------